desypher/anime-bot/README.md

 This is a bot I made to create watch parties on Discord, it can also recommend anime and stuff. :D

+The primary database is MongoDB but have since added support for MySQL, all you have to supply your `.env` file with necessary values.

 ## Installation

 1. Create a `.env` in the base directory and replace the values with your own.
 If you are using MongoDB then you can leave the MySQL details as `""`.